BSN, RN, NCSN

 Symptoms of a common cold include:

 Please keep phone numbers updated in the school office.
-When your child is sick or injured, we need to be able to contact someone immediately.
+When your child is sick or injured, we need to be able to contact someone immediately!
+It is also important that the school has your updated address so that you can receive any important messaging sent out by mail!

 *******Medication at School*******